ZoranStojsavljevic/test-socket-if/README.md

-## Client - Server code, with some focus on socket CAN implementation.
+## Client - Server code, with some focus on socketCAN implementation.
   The code itself is enhanced, just to pass information between Client and Server in the sense that this is the check-in of the Berkley implementation from the Y1980s.